 End-stage dementia results in coma and death, usually due to infection.

-Recommendations about diagnosis of dementia are available from the American Academy of Neurology.
+Recommendations about diagnosis of dementia are available from the American Academy of Neurology (see also The diagnosis of dementia due to Alzheimer’s disease).

 Distinguishing type or cause of dementia can be difficult; definitive diagnosis often requires postmortem pathologic examination of brain tissue.
 Thus, clinical diagnosis focuses on distinguishing dementia from delirium and other disorders and identifying the cerebral areas affected and potentially reversible causes.